publishpress/PublishPress-Authors/readme.txt

 = [3.12.0] - UNRELEASED =

-* Added: Added new shortcode: authors_list.
-It displays a list of all authors, and accept a "layout" argument, #338;
 * Added: Added filters for customizing the byline on Elementor skins: publishpress_authors_elementor_posts_skin_cards_byline, publishpress_authors_elementor_posts_skin_classic_byline, #335;
 * Changed: Improved the style for the Boxed layout, #332;
 * Changed: Automatically sync the author URL with the user nicename when the user is saved, #53;